-3.4.3 Scorer or Verifier Responsibilities
+4.4.3 Scorer or Verifier Responsibilities

-Competitors are responsible for fulfilling Scorer (3.2.5) or Verifier (3.2.6) duties as assigned.
+Competitors are responsible for fulfilling Scorer (4.2.6) or Verifier (4.2.7) duties as assigned.

-3.4.4 Duty to Obey Match Officials
+4.4.4 Duty to Obey Match Officials

 Competitors are responsible for following the instructions and range commands given by Match Officials who are acting in the proper conduct of their duties.
-Failure or refusal to obey the instructions of a Match Official may result in disciplinary action or disgualification (Rule 3.13.1 c).
+Failure or refusal to obey the instructions of a Match Official may result in disciplinary action or disqualification (Rule 4.12.2 c).

-3.4.5 Firing Line Behavior
+4.4.5 Firing Line Behavior

-Competitors may converse with Match Officials, and Scorers or Verifiers while they are firing.
+Competitors may converse with Match Officials, and Scorers or Verifiers while firing.
 Conversations with other competitors should normally take place off of the firing line.
 Competitors may not use loud or abusive language that disturbs other competitors.
-Verbal or physical abuse of a Match Official(s) or another competitor(s) by a competitor is prohibited and may result in disciplinary action or disqualification (Rule 3.13.1 f) or g).

-3.5 Coaching
+4.5 Coaching

-Coaching on the firing line is prohibited in individual events but is permitted during team events.
-This applies to all competitors regardless of category.
+Coaching on the firing line is prohibited during individual events but is permitted during team events.